Esmail-ibraheem/Axon/Transformer model/Readme.md

 The transformer Neural Network (TNN) introduced a breakthrough solution called "Self-Attention" in the paper "Attention is All You Need."
 This innovation addressed these issues and paved the way for subsequent advancements such as GPT, Bert, **Llama**, stable diffusion, and more.

+so first we have the left architecture which is the "encoder" and the right is the "decoder":

+1. **Input Embeddings:**
+	- Word Embedding: Represent each word as a “vector” of numbers

+    The input sequence is transformed into fixed-dimensional embeddings, typically composed of word embeddings and positional encodings.
+Word embeddings capture the semantic meaning of each word.